 Cranbrook Residences fulfills all this, and more!
-A stylish cinema, a resort-style ‘Wellness Centre’ (with access to a GP, Physio, Podiatrist’, beauty salon, and Hairdresser), a gym (with state of the art equipment), an Art Room, (for my art practicing), and a sumptuous Library with reverse cycle air-conditioning with an open fireplace for cosy Winter reading, exceeded my expectations.
+A stylish cinema, a resort-style ‘Wellness Centre’ (with access to a GP, Physio, Podiatrist’, beauty salon, and Hairdresser), a gym (with state of the art equipment), an Art Room, (for my art practicing), and a sumptuous Library with reverse cycle air-conditioning with an open fireplace for cosy Winter reading – all of these things have exceeded my expectations!

-I highly recommend Cranbrook Residences for an Independent Lifestyle but with health-care when you need it.
-My future is sorted, and in great style!
-Now I can relax.
-It’s like living in a 6 star resort 365 days of the year!
-There’s a very narrow market for tylish independent living apartments, trust me I looked, and I am so glad I bought in early and got a beautiful of the Golf Course!
+I highly recommend Cranbrook Residences for an Independent Lifestyle.
+My future is sorted and in great style!
+It’s like living in a 6-star resort, 365 days of the year!
+There’s a very narrow market for stylish independent living apartments, and I am so glad I bought-in early, and now have a beautiful view of the Golf Course!

 Each February I vowed I would look seriously for a place to spend my senior years in comfort: no sloping lawns to mow, no extensive timber decks to oil and less maintenance on a lovely home that was now too large for me.
 I searched for three months and at 75 decided to join an over-55s community.
 No stamp duty was an immediate bonus and then I factored in no council rates, no water bills and no maintenance costs in the 60-year lease.